 – Elaine Sciolino, The New York Times Style Magazine

 Before the travel business overtook her life, Doni was a fundraiser, an activist, and a political and not-for-profit consultant.
-She served on President Obama’s first national finance committee back in 2007-8, one of the first women to be invited on to that committee.
-In 2001through 2012 Doni worked with Robert F. Kennedy Jr. at Riverkeeper, the environmental organization, spearheading a Close Indian Point project and later serving on their board.
+She served on President Obama’s first national finance committee back in 2007-8, one of the first women to be invited onto that committee.
+From 2001 through 2012 Doni worked with Robert F. Kennedy Jr. at Riverkeeper, the environmental organization, spearheading a Close Indian Point project and then later serving on their board.

 In 2006 Doni encourage her young friend Whitney Johnson to start Generation Ubuntu and together they conceived of an organization that would help, assist and empower children and young adults who have HIV/AIDS in South Africa.
 Previous to her not for profit and political work, Ms. Belau worked professionally in media and advertising, producing television commercials.